Report – Building EU capital markets from the bottom up

 Building bigger and better capital markets in Europe needs a combination of EU-wide ‘top down’ measures to encourage harmonisation and national-level ‘bottom up’ measures to increase capacity.
 This report is the first in a new series and identifies the key building blocks for deeper pools of long-term capital in individual EU member states, the starting point for deep and effective capital markets, with a focus on pensions.

 New Financial relies on support from the industry to fund its work.
-To request a copy of this paper email us here.
+If you would like to enquire about receiving a copy of the report, please click here.

 This paper is the first in a series of reports and events that identify the essential building blocks for developing strong capital markets at a national level, analyse how different countries have built successful capital markets in different sectors over the years, and assess the different steps and reforms being taken in different countries.